justintroy/node-corehttp-raw-server/README.md

 ## About The Project

-Basic http and file-based routing implementation without the use of external libraries and using node core modules only.
-Made for academic purposes to work on what happens behind the scenes of libraries that work with HTTP.
+Basic http and file-based routing implementation using node core modules only.
+Made for academic purposes to demonstrate what happens behind the scenes of libraries that work with HTTP _(ExpressJs)_.

 This project follows the old way of serving views with response headers (HTML only).
-Routes is based on .js files inside `/routes` folder. `root.js` folder is equivalent to `/` path.
+Routes is based on .js files inside `/routes` folder. _`root.js` folder is equivalent to `/` path_.

 #### Files

 -   main.js - main file that boots the server and listens to port `3000`
 -   router.js - main router logic, it executes the correct route module based on request.
 -   routesHandler.js - handles the file logic on `/routes` folder.
 It is the responsible for returning the correct file based on url.
 -   /routes - directory where route files resides.
-Files inside will be executed once a HTTP request url match a file name. <em>`root.js` is equivalent to `/` route.</em>
+Files inside will be executed once a HTTP request url match a file name. _`root.js` is equivalent to `/` route._

 #### Built With